-Sophie Dahl is the bestselling author of four books for adults, and two for children, and the writer of two BBC 2 prime-time shows.
+Sophie Dahl is the bestselling author of four books for adults, and three for children, and the writer of two BBC 2 prime-time shows.

 Her debut, an illustrated novella called The Man With The Dancing Eyes, was published by Bloomsbury in 2003.
 This was followed by a novel, Playing With The Grown-Ups, in 2007.

 A devoted home-cook, her memoir of food, Miss Dahl’s Voluptuous Delights, was published by Harper Collins in 2009, and a BBC2 series, The Delicious Miss Dahl, based on recipes and stories from the book, aired the following year.
 In 2011, Sophie wrote and presented a BBC2 social history documentary about the Victorian domestic advisor Isabella Beeton, and her second cookbook, From Season To Season (Harper Collins), was published.

 Sophie’s first book for children, Madame Badobedah, was published by Walker Books in October 2019.
 Her second, The Worst Sleepover In The World was published in November 2021.
 Madame Badobedah was nominated for a Greenaway Medal, selected as one of both The Guardian’s and The Sunday Times’s Children’s Books of The Year in 2019, and in the US, it was one of Amazon.com’s Best Children’s books of 2020, and was awarded both a Junior Library Guild of America and a Parent’s Choice Gold Award.
 The sequel to Madame Badobedah, Madame Badobedah and The Old Bones was published in October 2023.